SeligorCT/sfdx-dreamhouse/README.md

 # DreamHouse Sample Application

-DreamHouse is a sample application that demonstrates the unique value proposition of the Salesforce App Cloud for building Employee Productivity and Customer Engagement apps.
+DreamHouse - application that demonstrates the unique value proposition of the Salesforce App Cloud for building Employee Productivity and Customer Engagement apps.

 Check out the [DreamHouse microsite](http://www.dreamhouseapp.io/) for more information.